Philipinho/Simple-PHP-Blog/README.md

 Using the Simple-PHP-Blog
 ===

 The system is quite easy to use, as there isnt much work required to do a simple blog.
-If you are building your own from scratch this will give the head start that you need.

 ## Default Admin Login
 Username: admin